 The Consumer Rights Act 2015 gives you rights when you make a contract with a trader for the supply of goods, services and digital content.
 In the case of rail travel, you are making a contract with a train company for the provision of a service and you have the following key rights:

-If you enter a rail travel contract after a train company or a licensed trader misled you or because they used an aggressive commercial practice, the Consumer Protection from Unfair Trading Regulations 2008 give you rights to redress: the right to unwind the contract, the right to a discount and the right to damages.
+If you enter a rail travel contract after a train company or a licensed trader misled you or because they used an aggressive commercial practice, the Consumer Protection from Unfair Trading Regulations 2008 give you rights of redress: the right to unwind the contract, the right to a discount and the right to damages.
 These rights are in addition to your rights and obligations set out in the National Rail Conditions of Travel.
-The guide 'Misleading & aggressive practices: your right to redress' gives more information.
+The guide 'Misleading & aggressive practices: rights of redress' gives more information.